Sen. Tim Scott rips into Democrats after GOP police reform effort fails in Senate

 “The irony of the story is today and through the rest of June and all of July, what we're going to have here is instead of getting 70 percent or more of what you wanted, you're going to get zero,” he said.

-He turned to House Speaker Nancy Pelosi’s recent comments that Republicans are "trying to get away with murder, actually – the murder of George Floyd."
-He said that it was a stereotyping of Republicans as “toxic and poisonous.”
+He turned to House Speaker Nancy Pelosi’s recent comments that Republicans are "trying to get away with murder, actually – the murder of George Floyd," calling those remarks "toxic."

-“That’s not politics, that’s not a game to win, that’s ‘you lose, you will sooner or later lose,’ but immediately every kid around the nation that heard that nonsense lost in that moment,” he said.
+“That’s not politics, that’s not a game to win, that’s ‘you lose, you will sooner or later lose,’ but immediately every kid around the nation that heard that nonsense lost in that moment,” Scott said.

 He then doubled down on his claim that it wasn’t about policy, but about politics as he accused Democrats of trying to “punt this ball” until the election and devaluing black voters.